North Dakota governor vetoes transgender pronouns bill

 North Dakota’s Republican governor vetoed a bill that would generally prohibit public schools teachers and staff from referring to transgender students by pronouns other than those reflecting the sex assigned to them at birth.

+The state Senate voted 37-9 to override the veto Thursday afternoon, just hours after Gov. Doug Burgum’s office announced his decision.

+The House, which will convene Friday, must still vote on the override, The Bismarck Tribune reported.
+The House approved the bill 60-32 in February, three votes short of the two-thirds majority needed to override the veto.

-Gov. Doug Burgum’s veto on Thursday could be reversed by the state Legislature.
-If it became law, public school teachers and employees would be barred from using a transgender student’s preferred pronoun unless they have permission from the student’s parents as well as a school administrator.
+If the bill became law, public school teachers and employees would be barred from using a transgender student’s preferred pronoun unless they have permission from the student’s parents as well as a school administrator.

 The bill would also prohibit government agencies from requiring employees to use a transgender colleague’s preferred pronoun.